emdgroup-liquid/liquid/src/liquid/components/ld-file-upload/readme.md

 }
 ```

-Example implementation of a single file upload:
+Here is a simple example implementation of a single file upload illustrating the usage of various event listeners and component methods:

 {% example %}
 <ld-file-upload></ld-file-upload>